TenebrisNoctua/ServerAuthority/docs/index.md

 ### `RunService.FrameNumber`

 This value determines the current frame number.
 This value is rolled back on the client when a resimulation occurs.
 It is the foundation upon which features like `FixedHeartbeat` are built.
 Printing this number can be helpful for understanding what exactly is happening when on the client and server.

+### `RunService.PredictionState`

+This property allows you to see the current state of the simulation.
+It can have one of the following values:

+* `Enum.PredictionState.Idle`: The default state outside of the simulation loop.
+* `Enum.PredictionState.Simulating`: Physics is stepping forward normally.
+* `Enum.PredictionState.RollingBack`: A misprediction has been detected, and the last known server values are being applied to the predicted instances.
+* `Enum.PredictionState.Resimulating`: The engine is rolling forward after a misprediction.

 ## Events